w3f/staking-rewards-collector/README.md

 Output:
 * **exportOutput**: Specify if you want the .csv and .json files to be exported (allowed: "true", "false").
+* **exportPrefix**: Specify a prefix appended to all files exported. (e.g. "out/" leads to all files being written in "out/")

 ## Output
 After the tool executed successfully, it creates two files in the root folder.
 The JSON file contains some meta-data (e.g., sum of rewards and estimate of annualized return rate) and the CSV file gives the most important information in a table and thereby printable format.

 ### CSV Output
 The CSV output file contains a row for every day within the time frame where at least one staking reward occurred.
 Other days are excluded.
 Example output: